fga-eps-mds/2017.1-SIGS/README.md

 * Open the internet browser in http://192.168.2.15:3000.

-* Login with the DEG user.
+* Login with the DEG user or the Coordinator user.

+      DEG User
       e-mail: "wallacy@unb.br"
+      password: "123456"

+      Coordinator User
+      e-mail: "caio@unb.br"
       password: "123456"

 For more install and configurate informations, access the [Tutorial](https://github.com/fga-gpp-mds/2017.1-SIGS/wiki/Comandos-de-Instala%C3%A7%C3%A3o-do-Ambiente).